-The defensive zone.
-What comes to your mind when you think of it?
+What comes to your mind when you think of the defensive zone?

 In order to grab and hold a team’s attention to the less fun details that drive winning, coaches must find ways to get a message through.
 As coaches, we must find a way to make our message short, but memorable.
 A mantra or rule fits the bill perfectly.